AnabasisXu/TIL-of-Anabasis-Xu/emacs/edit_input_area_in_emacs.md

 	(require 'atomic-chrome)
 	(atomic-chrome-start-server)
 	:config
-	;; Disable auto-update.
+	;; Disable auto update.
 In this case, you can apply the modifications to the browser with C-c C-s (setq atomic-chrome-enable-auto-update nil)
 	(setq atomic-chrome-default-major-mode 'markdown-mode)
 	(setq atomic-chrome-url-major-mode-alist